spiral/docs/docs/en/keeper/components/datagrid.md

 ## Cell Types

-Lot of cells allow to use templates using row fields as variables.
+Lots of cells allow to use templates using row fields as variables.

 Template system used is [handlebars](https://handlebarsjs.com/) templates.
 Typically field accepting templates have pre-processors that convert `{` to `{{`, so if you want to output something like `{{firstName}} {{lastName}}` you pass